How to Become a Pediatrician: A Step-by-Step Guide For Your Medical Career

 Some pediatricians may also complete a fellowship after a pediatric residency to specialize in a specific area of pediatric medicine.
 Pediatric fellowships usually last between one to three years and equip pediatricians with specialized knowledge of pediatric medicine to enhance career opportunities and earning potential.

-So, how much does a pediatrician earn?
-A pediatrician’s salary varies depending on factors such as location, experience and subspecialty.
-According to Indeed, the average annual pediatrician salary in the United States is $202,311 USD.
+Now, how much does a pediatrician make?
+A pediatrician salary varies depending on factors such as location, experience and subspecialty.
+According to Indeed, the average annual pediatrician salary in the United States is $214,944 USD (May 2026).

 Now that you know how to become a pediatrician, it’s time to find an accredited medical school to help you achieve your goals.

-St. Matthew’s University School of Medicine (SMUSOM) offers an MD program that delivers expansive education and hands-on training, individualized support from dedicated faculty and the opportunity to undertake clinical rotations in the U.S. and Canada.
+St. Matthew’s University School of Medicine (SMUSOM) offers a 4-year MD program that delivers expansive education and hands-on training, individualized support from dedicated faculty, and the opportunity to undertake clinical rotations in the U.S. and Canada.

-Continue your journey to becoming a pediatrician today by contacting us with any questions or applying to St. Matthew’s University’s MD program here.
+Continue your journey to becoming a pediatrician today by contacting us with any questions or applying to the St. Matthew’s University’s MD program.
+Attending an upcoming event is also a great way to learn more and connect with our admissions leaders!

 FAQs About Pediatrics

-Pediatrics is a medical specialty for qualified physicians, which means a pediatrician is a doctor.
-So, what is a pediatrician?
-A pediatrician is a medical doctor who specializes in children’s physical, mental and social health from birth to young adulthood.
+Is a pediatrician a physician?
+Yes, pediatrics is a medical specialty for qualified MD program graduates, which means a pediatrician is a medical doctor who has trained specifically in pediatrics.
+They specialize in children’s physical, mental and social health, from birth to young adulthood.

 Pursuing any medical specialty is challenging due to the academic and personal demands, with the total post-secondary education for pediatricians spanning a minimum of 11 years, not including a fellowship in a pediatric subspecialty.

-As with most medical fields, specialists can access higher salaries due to their advanced knowledge, skills and expertise.
-For example, the average annual pediatrician salary in the U.S. is $202,311 USD, according to Indeed, whereas a pediatric cardiologist in the U.S. has an average annual salary of $313,547 USD, according to Salary.com.
+The average pediatrician salary increases significantly with subspecialty training.
+As with most medical fields, specialists benefit from higher salaries due to their advanced knowledge, skills and expertise.
+For example, the average annual pediatrician salary in the U.S. is $214,944 USD, according to Indeed, whereas a pediatric cardiologist in the U.S. has an average annual salary of $312,300 USD, according to salary.com.
+Both figures are from May 2026.